bokkypoobah/CustomerDepositFactory/README.md

 ## Deposit Contract Creation And Gas Usage

-From the testing of the deposit contracts, the following gas is required for the different number of deposit contracts being created when calling the `createDepositContracts(uint256 number)` function:
+From the [testing](test/test1results.txt) of the deposit contracts, the following gas is required for the different number of deposit contracts being created when calling the `createDepositContracts(uint256 number)` function:

 Number of deposit contracts created | Gas usage
 --- | ---
-1 | 123
+1 | 206,398
-10 | 123
+10 | 1,717,330
-20 | 123
+20 | 3,412,810

+Creating more than 20 deposit contract in the one transaction may result in an error due to the [block gas limits](https://etherscan.io/chart/gaslimit).

 <br />